manishalankala/tasks/jn/README.md

 To access the /calc endpoint of the acceleration-calc microservice from outside the cluster, you can use the load balancer's IP address and port.

+Edit the templates/deployment.yaml and templates/service.yaml files to specify the desired configuration for the deployment and service, respectively.

+To make the /calc endpoint of the acceleration-calc microservice available outside the cluster, you can create a Kubernetes ingress resource and specify the path and backend service in the templates/ingress.yaml file.

 helm install myapp -f values.yaml

 kubectl get deployment